 Preheat the oven to 350˚F. Line 8 muffin cups with paper liners.

 In a small bowl, whisk together the almond flour, cocoa powder, baking powder and salt.
+Use your fingers to break up any clumps of almond flour.

 With the machine running on medium, slowly add the chocolate.
 Beat until well combined.
 Scrape down the sides, and add the flour mixture.
 Beat until just combined.